 The Field of Dreams Movie Site is proud to hold this fundraiser event benefiting the Dubuque County Emergency Responder Training Facility, Chicago Police Memorial Foundation, and the New York Police Department Widows and Children’s Fund.

 There will be a three-part skills competition to start the day in which three contestants will compete to advance to the Field of Dreams Movie Site trivia round!
 The three finalists will have to put their knowledge of the Field of Dreams to the test to win two complimentary tickets to the Chicago White Sox game Wednesday, August 12 at Guaranteed Rate Field!
-Get a taste of local music from Dubuque, IA native, Elizabeth Mary at 4PM!
-Be sure and save your seat for the baseball game at 5:30pm between the New York and Chicago Police Departments.
-Stick around after the game for a live performance by country music star Jake Dodds at 8PM!
+Be sure and save your seat for the baseball game at 4:00pm between the New York and Chicago Police Departments.
+Stick around after the game for a taste of local music from Dubuque, Iowa group The Elizabeth Mary Band at 6:30PM followed by a live performance by country music star Jake Dodds at 8PM!
 This magical day will end the way it should… with a showing of the movie in the outfield!

 Jake grew up listening to country music, tuning into the Grand Ole Opry and watching The Statler Brothers Show on TNN with his grandparents every Saturday night.
 Growing up in the 90s, Jake got hooked on Garth Brooks tv specials and country radio listening to Tracy Lawrence, Tim McGraw and Tracy Byrd.
 Jake always dreamed of being a country music singer, but it was karaoke at local bars that led Jake to start a band in 2013.
 Fast forward to 2020, and this small-town country boy’s dream has become a reality!
 Jake has been on the road playing hundreds of shows the last several years, opening for 27 national acts along the way like Dustin Lynch, Brett Young, Granger Smith, Kane Brown, Scotty Mccreery, Chase Bryant, Neal McCoy and Clay Walker.